opensearch-project/documentation-website/_opensearch/query-dsl/index.md

 OpenSearch provides a query domain-specific language (DSL) that you can use to perform customized searches on your data.

 Query DSL provides several query categories.
-You can even perform more complicated searches by using different elements from each variety to find more granular data that you need.
+You can even perform more complicated searches by combining query fields to find more granular data that you need.

 The following query DSL categories include:

-- **Compound boolean queries** – To search with clause rules that act as logical operators to combine several simple query terms.
+- **Compound boolean queries** – To search with clause rules that act as logical operators to combine several simple query terms, use the `bool` query type.
 - **Term-level queries** – To search documents for one or more terms, IDs, value ranges, with optional filtering by wildcard or regex, but does not provide any relevance score or text analysis.
 - **Full-text queries** – To search documents for one or more terms and filter with advanced options.
 These queries return detailed information including relevance scores per document match, and perform text analysis.
 - **Geo-bounding box queries** – To search documents within a range of `geo_point` field values.